-

 NYC is a chaotic, fast-paced, busy place, with few opportunities to stop, slow down the world and lower your blood pressure.
 The High Line is one of the few places in NYC that is good for your heart.
 I love taking visitors here.
 I think you'll love it too.

 I will be in front of 30 Hudson Yards, at the corner of West 33rd Street and Hudson Boulevard East.
+The number 30 is right above the front doors, which are right on the corner of West 33rd and Hudson Boulevard East.
 I'll probably be wearing my signature colorful hat.

 Hudson Yards is a massively transformed neighborhood on Manhattan's west side, and a great place to spend money, whether you're buying a condo, a designer suit or a fancy espresso.
 The 7 train was expanded here.
 It has a massive and darkly tragic modern art installation (The Vessel).
 It has shiny buildings and a flexible performance space.
 It has a mall with air-conditioning.